LLMatic: Neural Architecture Search via Large Language Models and Quality Diversity Optimization: Evaluating LLMatic

-We use the pre-trained CodeGen \cite{nijkamp2022codegen} LLM to generate neural networks.
+\textbf{Code Generating LLM:} We use the pre-trained CodeGen \citep{nijkamp2022codegen} LLM to generate neural networks.
 CodeGen is an autoregressive decoder-only transformer with left-to-right causal masking.
 CodeGen is first trained on \texttt{ThePile} dataset with random initialization and is called CodeGen-NL.
 CodeGen-Multi is initialized with CodeGen-NL and is trained on \texttt{BigQuery} dataset.
 Lastly, CodeGen-Mono is initialized with CodeGen-Multi and is trained on \texttt{BigPython}.
-CodeGen is trained to be in various parameter sizes but we use $6.1$ Billion parameter variant of CodeGen-Mono due to computational constraints.
+CodeGen is trained to be in various parameter sizes, but we use $6.1$ Billion parameter variant of CodeGen-Mono due to computational constraints.

-\texttt{ThePile} dataset \cite{gao2020pile} is an $825.18$ GB English text corpus.
-The authors of \cite{nijkamp2022codegen} selected a subset of the Google \texttt{BigQuery} dataset which contains 6 programming languages, namely C, C++, Go, Java, JavaScript, and Python.
+\texttt{ThePile} dataset \citep{gao2020pile} is an $825.18$ GB English text corpus.
+CodeGen selects a subset of the Google \texttt{BigQuery} dataset which contains 6 programming languages, namely C, C++, Go, Java, JavaScript, and Python.
 The authors collected a large amount of permissively licensed Python code from GitHub in October $2021$, and named it \texttt{BigPython}.
 The size of \texttt{BigPython} is $217.3$ GB.

 CodeGen-6B has $33$ layers and $16$ heads with $256$ dimensions per head.
 The context length is $2048$ and the batch size is $2$ million tokens.
 Weight decay is set to $0.1$. $0.4e^{-4}$ is the learning rate.
-Warm-up steps are set to $3k$ while total steps for training are $150k$.
+Warm-up steps are set to $3k$ while total steps for training are $150$k.

-For our QD optimization algorithm, we choose a variant of MAP-Elites, called Centroidal Voronoi Tessellation (CVT-MAP-Elites) \cite{vassiliades2017using}, which was created to scale up MAP-Elites and is shown to do so by comparing with other variants of MAP-Elites by \cite{nilsson2021policy}.
-CVT-MAP-Elites automates the creation of the archive by creating $k$ cell centroid locations that spread through the behavioural descriptors space.
-We use the \textit{pymap\_elites}\footnote{\url{https://github.com/resibots/pymap_elites}} implementation for our experimentation.
-We use k-d tree \cite{bentley1975multidimensional} to create and write centroids to the archive and find the nearest neighbors using a Euclidean distance metric.